Burning Man: Center Camp

-Center Camp is along the midline of Black Rock City, facing the Man at the 6:00 position on the Esplanade.
+Center Camp is along the midline of Black Rock City, facing the Man opposite on the Esplanade.
 This area serves as a central meeting place for the city and contains the Center Camp Cafe, and a number of other city operations such as camps supporting public radio (BMIR 94.5 FM), Earth Guardians, Recycling Camp, Ranger Outposts, BLM and ESD (Emergency Response), and Arctica (ice).

 Villages and theme camps

 Villages and theme camps are along the innermost streets of Black Rock City, often offering entertainment or gifts to participants.

-Theme camps are a collective of anywhere between several, to several hundred participants, representing themselves under a unique value offering.
+Theme camps are a collective of anywhere between a few participants, to several hundred participants, representing themselves under a unique value offering.
 To qualify as a "theme camp", and therefore be granted placement in BRC, you must apply through official Burning Man placement channels, and remain in good standing to be placed for future years.

 Furthermore, "Villages" exist in Black Rock City and are collections of theme camps which share common values, and coordinate resources between their "village" of individual theme camps.

 Theme camps and villages, as well as "open campers" who are free to camp outside of Placement boundaries, form to create an atmosphere in Black Rock City that they have collectively envisioned.
 As Burning Man grows it attracts an ever more diverse crowd.
 Subcultures form around theme camps at Black Rock City similar to what can be found in other cities.